-- Are you self-motivated?
-Can you get assignments finished and submitted on time? - Do you understand what you read?
-Can you follow written directions? - Do you have the use of a computer--one that fits YOUR schedule and the COURSE schedule?
+Are you self-motivated?
+Can you get assignments finished and submitted on time?

+Do you understand what you read?
+Can you follow written directions?

+Do you have the use of a computer--one that fits YOUR schedule and the COURSE schedule?
 Furthermore, are you proficient at navigating the world of computers, including software and digital environments?

-• Is your internet service reliable?
+Is your internet service reliable?
 If the answer is no to any of these questions, you may wish to rethink your decision to take an online course.
 A face-to-face class may be the right one for you.
 If, on the other hand, you believe an online course is for you, here a few tips:

-- Be prepared to spend as much or more time as you would in a face-to-face class.
+Be prepared to spend as much or more time as you would in a face-to-face class.
 Students should be very disciplined and responsible in online classes-students are expected to participate as if they are in a classroom, but in an online environment.
-Students are expected to read the assigned text and be prepared to contribute to the class discussion in the online format as well as turn work in on time. - Make the most of your time and try not to fall behind-it's difficult to catch up on readings.
-Moreover, only one assignment shall be accepted late, so you must keep up, yourself, with the schedule and turn work in on time. - Make sure you can fit the exams and assignments into your schedule.
-There aren't going to be any make-up exams or extra-credit opportunities. - If you have a problem, let me know as soon as you can.
+Students are expected to read the assigned text and be prepared to contribute to the class discussion in the online format as well as turn work in on time.

+Make the most of your time and try not to fall behind-it's difficult to catch up on readings.
+Moreover, no assignments shall be accepted late, so you must keep up, yourself, with the schedule and turn work in on time.

+Make sure you can fit the exams and assignments into your schedule.
+There aren't going to be any make-up exams or extra-credit opportunities.

+If you have a problem, let me know as soon as you can.
 Don't wait or just do nothing.
 Remember that I am not a computer teacher but an English one.
 Furthermore, the excuse "my computer crashed" or "my internet went down" is very like the old excuse "the dog ate my homework".
-The dog MAY have eaten your homework, and your computer may have crashed, but these excuses will not be accepted. - Don't wait until the last minute to complete a test or submit material.
-Things can and do go wrong! - One more thing and this is so very important.
-You will submit all of your assignments to TurnItIn to be graded.
-TurnItIn will automatically convert your file to a PDF, but sometimes the formatting will adjust during this process.
-MLA format is very important in this course.
-I strongly encourage you to convert your files to a PDF yourself before submitting them to TurnItIn, and then checking all formatting to make sure everything is still in MLA format.
+The dog MAY have eaten your homework, and your computer may have crashed, but these excuses will not be accepted.

+Don't wait until the last minute to complete a test or submit material.
+Things can and do go wrong!

+One more thing and this is so very important.
+You simply must save your documents in a Microsoft Word compatible format (such as .doc, .docx, or .rtf).
+PDFs will not be accepted!
+This is especially something to be cautious of if you have an Apple computer because much of Apple's software is not compatible with what we use on the PCs.
+Again, I simply cannot grade work that I cannot open.
+If I receive a document that is not compatible, you will receive a zero on that assignment.